gadenbuie/garrickadenbuie-com/content/training.md

 <p>
   I am an
   <a href="https://rstudio-trainers.netlify.com"><em>RStudio Education</em> Certified Trainer</a> and I'm passionate about enabling data scientists to use and master the powerful tools provided by <strong>R</strong>.
-I strive for engaging, aproachable, project-oriented educational experiences in settings ranging from one-on-one mentorship to multi-day workshops.
+I strive for engaging, approachable, project-oriented educational experiences in settings ranging from one-on-one mentorship to multi-day workshops.
 </p>

 <div class="topic-lists">